 Linda refuses to open the door but wants to know why he lied about his past.
 Tony tells her he was afraid that she would push him away.
 Carrie comes and tells Linda the police are on the way.
 Tony runs off.
 Carrie stays the night to keep Linda company.
 Linda cries at her own stupidity.

-The next morning, Carrie has left early to go and quit the antique store and begin packing her belongings.
+The next morning, Carrie leaves early to go and quit the antique store and begin packing her belongings.
 As Carrie walks back to her home, she is snatched by an unseen assailant.
 Linda cannot get hold of Carrie.
 She goes around to her home.
 She keeps calling her for the rest of the day.
 She falls asleep but is woken by a nightmare of Tony biting her like a vampire.
-She goes to switch a lamp on and finds a bug Tony planted.
+She goes to switch a lamp on and finds the bug Tony planted.

 Groves comes around in the morning and tells her they checked the entire house.
 There are no more bugs.
 Belatedly, Linda decides to mention that Carrie is missing to the detective.
 Groves asks if they discussed leaving town in the house.
 Yes.
 Linda realises that Tony must know and is convinced he is going to kill her.
-Linda goes back into her house, Groves leaving a few officers outside of her home.
+Linda goes back into her house, Groves leaves a few officers outside of her home.

 She gets a call from Carrie.
-She is being held and she has to go to an abandoned warehouse.
+She is being held and Linda has to come to an abandoned warehouse.
 She is not to tell the police.
 Linda sneaks away from her home and goes to the warehouse.
 She finds Carrie tied up in the warehouse and frees her.
 Tony turns up with a gun and is looking around.
 Linda hits him with a brick and kicks him in the groin.
 She hits him again as he tries to speak to her.
 He drops the gun.
 A still disorientated Carrie tries to reach the gun but another man comes and kicks it out of her reach.
 He tasers Linda.

 Linda wakes first to find Eric holding her, Carrie and Tony captive.
 He had been embezzling money from his company and they had employed Tony to find out where the money was going.
 Eric realised Tony was onto him and planned to frame him for murder and get money from the sale of the house.
 He also had hired Carl to try and scare Linda.